spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 This list displays your right-sizing recommendations per workload and lets you drill down per container.
 *  [Right Sizing rules](ocean/features/ocean-cluster-right-sizing-recom-tab?id=automation-rules-list) that are attached to specific workloads.
-*  Workload Status: If the workload is [attached](ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a right-sizing rule, the name of the rule appears under **Rules**.
-The rule has one of the following workload (colored) optimization statuses:
+*  Workload optimization status: If the workload is [attached](ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a right-sizing rule, the name of the rule appears under the **Rules** column.
+The rule can have one of the following workload (colored) optimization statuses:
-   *  Green (Optimized): The Workload is fully optimized, and no action is required.
+   *  Green (Optimized): Workload is fully optimized, and no action is required.
-   *  Orange (Limited): Ocean has applied recommendations to the workload, but there are limitations due to overhead, VPA, etc.
+   *  Orange (Limited): Ocean applied recommendations to the workload, but there are limitations due to overhead, VPA, etc.
-   *  Blue (Pending): The rule for the workload has been attached but is out of schedule.
+   *  Blue (Pending): Rule has been attached to the workload but is out of schedule.
+   *  Red (Not Optimized): Workloads for which Ocean cannot apply the recommendation due to HPA, Thresholds, etc.
    *  Gray (Rollback) Ocean rolled back to the original deployment request and suspended the workload's attachment to the rule.
-   *  Color??
-(Not attached)
+   *  Brown (Not Attached): The Workload is not optimized.
-*  Workload type and namespace.
+*  Workload type and names.
-*  Recommendations for vCPU and memory right sizing per deployment.
+*  vCPU and memory right sizing recommendations per deployment.
 Recommended increases are shown with a green up arrow, and recommended decreases are shown with a red Down arrow.
 *  If the workload is configured with HPA, **ON** is displayed under HPA.
 Hover over the entry for information about the specific HPA trigger (CPU/Memory/other).
-* Potential monthly max.
-Savings if you adopt these recommendations.
+* Potential monthly maximums savings if you adopt the recommendations.

 > **Notes**:
-> - Red (Not optimized): Ocean cannot apply recommendations to the workload because of HPA, thresholds, etc.
 > - Orange or gray status: Hover over the workload optimization status to view more details in a tooltip.
 > - There are no vCPU / memory recommendations or Potential monthly max if a workload is fully optimized.
 Savings are displayed for the workload because Ocean is already optimizing it.
 >